nickgravelyn/send-to-feedbin/README.md

 # Send to Feedbin

-Send pages to Feedbin to read later from Edge (Chromium) and Firefox.
+Send pages to Feedbin to read later from Edge and Firefox.

-## Installing like an end-user

-TODO: Get this extension into the various extension stores for each browser.

 ## Installing like a developer